The pilea peperomioides, also known as the Chinese money plant, is a true gem. It’s playful, very pleasing to the eye, and fairly easy to care for.

 It was trying to reach for the light and looked like it wouldn’t make it much longer.
 She put it outside under her covered porch where it gets lot of indirect light and it is thriving again.
 It is no longer long and leggy!
 It is amazing how they adapt once you figure out what they need.

-I have run out of window space in the house and I’ve put some of my Pileas outside under a covered porch.
+I have run out of window space in the house and I’ve put some of my pileas outside under a covered porch.
 They seem to love the summer air and are growing beautifully!
-As soon as the temperature starts to drop, then I will bring them back in.
+As soon as the temperature starts to drop, I will bring them back in.